dwightvj/PIC16B-Project/README.md

 **Britney:** Cleaning the dog attribute dataset, and used KDtree to predict the best dog breed based on user preferences!

 **Charisse:** Worked on breed recommender with Britney.
 Focused on transforming the json file into a cleaned dataframe, feature selection, and a breed recommendation based on cosine similarity.

+## Future steps
+One suggestion to further improve our project is to include more dog breeds.
+Currently, the breed prediction model is trained on 121 breeds and the breed recommender includes 199 breeds.
+There are many more dog breeds that could be included in these two aspects of our project.
+Furthermore, our breed prediction model is trained on images of purebred dogs, and thus it does not perform as well on mixed breed dogs.
+If we could obtain or create a database of mixed breed dogs that included the list of breeds that each dog is, we could further train the model to predict the multiple breeds of a dog.
+This does pose many challenges since the amount of breed combinations is very great, however, it would allow our project to be more inclusive of dogs.